 Crafts with weapon systems have various amounts of turret arrays in addition to the main guns.
-These turrets are controlled by the PTA system.
-Once activated, the turrets will automatically acquire and fire on hostile targets that are in range and within the turrets' firing cone.
+Turrets are controlled by the PTA system.
+Once activated, the turrets will automatically acquire and fire on hostile targets in range and within the turrets' firing cone.
 This system has a list which contains all targets within range of the turrets.
-From this list, the system filters out friendly targets and fires upon hostile targets.
+From this list, it filters out friendly targets and fires hostile targets.
 It is sometimes possible for the turrets to not fire on some targets and this will happen if the targets list is full or if a friendly target is within the turret's line of fire.
 As targets are flushed from the list (i.e. destroyed, no longer in range etc) new entries are added.

 The turrets tool tip in the SSD shows individual power/integrity settings for the primary, secondary, and auxiliary turret systems. e.g. PWR 100% 100 100 100.
 The first value is the power setting and the next three values show the (integrity X power setting)/5.
-The power is set in LOGISTIX.
-These values are colored so they change from Green to Yellow to Red as the values drop due to system damage.
-These values will fluctuate the recharge rate if less than 100, due to system damage or power allocation.